Cosmo-Tech/cosmotech-terraform/azure/create-platform-prerequisites/README.md

 Terraform cloud run require using of a service principals (Azure Application registration ) configured as seen for the local run.
 You have to set up the same variables.
 The new requirement is an terraform cloud Account.

+- [ ] Create a terraform cloud account
+- [ ] Clone `Cosmotech-terraform` Github repository `git clone https://github.com/Cosmo-Tech/cosmotech-terraform.git`
+- [ ] Create your own brach of the Github repository `git checkout -b my-own-branch`
+- [ ] Create a new workspace in terraform cloud
+- [ ] Choose `Version control workflow` and select `Github`
+- [ ] Select your Github account and the repository `Cosmotech-terraform`
+- [ ] Select the branch `my-own-branch`
+- [ ] Select the repertory `azure/create-platform-prerequisites`
+- [ ] Select `Terraform v1.3.9` as terraform version
+- [ ] Set the `terraform.tfvars` file as `Terraform Variables`
+- [ ] Fill the `Terraform Variables` with required `___**` values
+- [ ] Start a new run on the workspace

 See more about Terraform Cloud : [What is Terraform Cloud](https://developer.hashicorp.com/terraform/cloud-docs)

+## Post deployment manual actions

+### Azure Active Directory Application

+After the deployment, you have to grant admin consent for the Azure Active Directory Application created by the terraform script.

+Go to Azure Portal and select the Azure Active Directory Application created by the terraform script, then select `API Permissions` and `Grant admin consent for <your tenant name>`.

+You also need to add required identifier URI for the Azure Active Directory Application created by the terraform script.
+Go to Azure Portal and select the Azure Active Directory Application created by the terraform script, then in overview tab, select `Add a Redirect URI` and add the following URI: `api://<the created app id>`.